natyusha/ShokoRelay.bundle/README.md

 > When installing FFmpeg on Windows make sure to add it to the **PATH** by editing [Windows environment variables](https://phoenixnap.com/kb/ffmpeg-windows#ftoc-heading-4) or using the following command: `setx /m PATH "PATHTOFFMPEG"`.

 > [!TIP]
 > When running Plex from a Docker container consider installing the additional packages via the [Universal Package Install](https://github.com/linuxserver/docker-mods/tree/universal-package-install) Docker mod.
-For ease of use adding the Scripts folder to the PATH is also recommended.
+If this isn't feasible the entire Scripts folder can simply be moved outside of the container with full functionality intact.
 ```yaml
 environment:
   - DOCKER_MODS=linuxserver/mods:universal-package-install